tlongren/wordpress-child-example/README.md

 wordpress-child-example
 =======================

 An example WordPress child theme.
-Very basic child theme for the [Independent Publisher theme](https://github.com/raamdev/independent-publisher).
+Very basic child theme that loads the parent theme CSS, Font Awesome CSS, and the child theme CSS.

 Usage
 =====

-If you're not using [Independent Publisher](https://github.com/raamdev/independent-publisher) for your theme, you'll want to fork this repo and modify it to fit your theme.
-If you **are** using [Independent Publisher theme](https://github.com/raamdev/independent-publisher), just download this repo, upload it to WordPress, activate it in the dashboard, and you'll have schema.org markup.
+just activate the child theme and the parent theme CSS will be included, along with Font Awesome and the child theme CSS.

 More WordPress Stuff
 =================================================

-More useful WordPress tips and tricks can be [found at my blog](http://longren.io/tag/wordpress/)!
+More useful WordPress tips and tricks can be [found at my blog](https://longren.io/tag/wordpress/)!